artluai/spoolcast/REVIEW_BOARD_RULES.md

 - it misses assets that are in the shot list
 - it shows visuals from removed legacy columns
 - it relies on unresolved links instead of visible previews
+- it cannot distinguish failed assets from valid assets

 ## Regeneration Rule